mystic-potato/Crisis-Communication--Crack-the-Covid/README.md

 # Crisis-Communication--Crack-the-Covid
-A crisis communication project used for communicating necessary information to people concerned about covid-19
+A crisis communication project used for communicating necessary information to people concerned about covid-19.

+Website is built using HTML, CSS, Bootstrap with a Django backend

 This project needs to be run in a django environment.